Hawking-Page phase transition, Page curve and islands in black holes: Entanglement Entropy for the Vaidya Model of an Evaporating BTZ Black Hole

+In the subsequent analysis, we follow the approach of Refs.~\cite{Hashimoto:2020cas,Polchinski:2016hrw,Hubeny:2009rc} by considering only the s-wave of the conformal matter.
+This mode provides the dominant contribution and is equivalent to considering only massless modes.
+Under this reduction, the s-wave approximation is valid and the matter field theory simplifies to an effective two-dimensional CFT.
+Consequently, the entanglement entropy of Hawking radiation can be approximately expressed by the von Neumann entropy of quantum matter in the \(2d\) CFT.

-where the conformal factor $\Omega=\frac{r_{+}}{l(r+r_{+})}$.
-Assuming that the whole system is a pure state and filled with conformal field matter of central charge $c$.
-Then the matter field theory approximate to the effective $2d$ CFT.
-When the island does not appear, the entanglement entropy of quantum matter on $R =R_{+}\cup R_{-}$ and we can see $S_{\text{gen}}(R)=S(R)=S_{\text{matter}}(R)$ from the eq.\eqref{eq:island}.
-The generalized entanglement entropy of the finite quantum matter is given as
+We assume that the entire system is in a pure state and is filled with conformal matter of central charge \(c\).
+In the approximation described above, the matter sector is therefore described by an effective \(2d\) CFT.
+When the island does not appear, the entanglement entropy of quantum matter on \(R = R_{+} \cup R_{-}\) satisfies \(S_{\text{gen}}(R)=S(R)=S_{\text{matter}}(R)\), as can be seen from Eq.~\eqref{eq:island}.
+The generalized entanglement entropy of the quantum matter is then given by